-The onclick core attribute is an event handler that is associated with the single click of a mouse on a selected HTML tag (element).
+The onclick event is associated with the single click of a mouse on a selected HTML tag (element).
 Whenever you single click the element, the script code of the onclick is executed.
 This script can also call functions or subroutines which contain code that you want to run when the single click occurs.

-The similar ondblclick core attribute is an event handler that is associated with the double click of a mouse.
+The similar ondblclick event is associated with the double click of a mouse.